markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 [XKCD](https://xkcd.com/) is a brilliant webcomic that's been going since September 2005.
 The [XKCD module](https://github.com/markwragg/Powershell-XKCD) just wraps some PowerShell friendly cmdlets around the XKCD API which requires no key/registration and returns JSON.
 This was mostly for fun, and an excuse to get my head around creating advanced functions with Parameter Sets, which I blogged about [here](https://wragg.io/create-dynamic-powershell-functions-with-parameter-sets/).

-**Should you still use it?** I don't see why not!
+**Should you use it?** I don't see why not!
 It still works.
 The most useful thing about it is its ability to search for a specific comic by keyword, and it builds a local cache of the comics inside the Module so subsequent searches require no calls to the API.
 So if you're looking for a comic on a specific topic, it's as good as Google:

 ```
 Find-Xkcd -Query covid | FT